HackUCF/PCV2-Wiki/docs/guides/OpenStack Setup Guide.md

 ## Step 5: Horizon.hackucf.cloud Configuration

 1. In OpenStack, navigate to "Compute" -> "Key Pairs".
-2. Click "Import Key Pair".
+2. Click "Import Public Key".
 3. Name it something reasonable.
 4. Set "Key Type" to "SSH Key".
 5. Paste the contents of your id_rsa.pub file here, or use "Load Public Key from a file" to upload it.